KidSave Terms & Conditions

 You may only Transfer Out your entire KidSave ISA or KidSave JISA in cash; partial transfers are not permitted.

 You may only request one Withdrawal at a time and you will be unable to place a further Withdrawal request until the previous Withdrawal has been completed.
+If a Switch order is in process, then the Withdrawal may also be delay until the Switch is completed.

 We may deduct from any amount to be paid to you any outstanding fees due from you.
 In addition, we may hold back an amount which we reasonably estimate will be enough to meet any tax liability due to HMRC under the ISA regulations or otherwise.